Stem Cell Tourism

 How have organizations such as CIRM increased awareness for stem cell tourism?

-At the 2010, meeting of the International Society for Stem Cell Research in San Francisco, CIRM co-hosted a panel in which the world’s top experts discussed the steps leading to a stem cell therapy, and concerns about stem cell tourism.
+At the 2010, meeting of the International Society for Stem Cell Research (ISSCR) in San Francisco, CIRM co-hosted a panel in which the world’s top experts discussed the steps leading to a stem cell therapy, and concerns about stem cell tourism.

 At that panel, the ISSCR previewed their new web site designed to help patients and their families assess international clinics advertising stem cell cures.